 The Bullet Proof Vest Partnership (BVP), created by the Bulletproof Vest Partnership Grant Act of 1998 is a unique U.S. Department of Justice initiative designed to provide funding for the purchase of bullet proof vests for local and state law enforcement.
 Through this program the Ottumwa Police Department receives a 50% reimbursement for the purchase of bulletproof vests for our uniformed officers.
-This grant does not provide funds for vests utilized by our emergency response team.
 Bulletproof vests are replaced every five years.
-We purchased ten soft body armor vests in 2015.
-Over one million vests have been purchased for local and state law enforcement officers the past fifteen years through this program.
+We purchased ten soft body armor vests in 2016.
+Over one million vests have been purchased for local and state law enforcement officers the past sixteen years through this program.